Find Affordable College Courses

 Moon Township, PA

-Out of the 5 schools in the Middle Atlantic Region that were part of this year’s ranking, Robert Morris University landed the # 4 spot on the list.
-RMU is a small private not-for-profit school located in the suburb of Moon Township.
+A rank of #4 on this year’s list means Robert Morris University is a great value for computer systems analysis students working on their bachelor’s degree.
+RMU is a small private not-for-profit school located in the large suburb of Moon Township.

 RMU undergraduate students pay an average of $32,770 in tuition and fees each year.